semgrep/semgrep-docs/docs/semgrep-code/pro-rules.md

 # Semgrep Pro rules

-This article provides an overview of rules provided exclusively by Semgrep Inc. called Semgrep Pro rules.
+This article provides an overview of rules provided exclusively by Semgrep, Inc. called Semgrep Pro rules.
 These high-confidence, professionally maintained rules are a proprietary addition to Semgrep Registry.
 They are available in the [Team tier](https://semgrep.dev/pricing) or higher.

 <!--
 Claudio's portions